ishika2603/lights-out/README.md

 - **Visualization**: Uses default Forge visualization showing cell states and adjacency relations.

 ### Initial and Solved Conditions
-Below are visual representations of the puzzle's initial state (all lights on) and the solved state (all lights off).
+Below are visual representations of the puzzle's initial state (lights on) and the solved state (all lights off).

 #### Initial State (Some Lights On)
 ![Example of Initial State](images/initial_state.png)